himanshi1505/RustLab290/README.md

 - Cell referencing and formula evaluation.
 - Sleep, enable and disable display, scroll_to , a ,w ,s ,d to navigate.
 ## Website features and Usage
-- Tab Bar - undo redo save load light and dark theme tabs
+- Tab Bar - undo, redo, save, load, light and dark theme tabs
 - Formula Bar - shows formula of the slected cell
 - Grid with scroll bars - shows values
 - Command Bar with status message
 - Terminal features
 - Themes dark and light - click on theme tab buttons
-- Coloured selected cell,immeidate parent and children
+- Coloured selected cell,immediate parent and children
-- Cut copy paste of a range - cut(A1:A3), copy(A1:A4), paste(B1)
+- Cut copy paste of a range - cut(A1:A3), copy(A1:A4), paste(B1), for single cell - cut(A1:A1), copy(A1:A1)
 - Autofill  - autofill(A1:A2, A4)
 - Sort in ascending order - sorta(A1:A5)
 - Sort in descending order - sortd(A1:A5)